kserve/website/docs/modelserving/data_plane/v1_protocol.md

 ** = payload is optional

 Note: The response payload in V1 protocol is not strictly enforced.
-A custom server define and return its own response payload.
+A custom server can define and return its own response payload.
 We encourage using the KServe defined response payload for consistency.

 ## API Definitions